 NVMe SSDs are about four times as expensive as an HDD, but they are still highly recommended as your primary drive due to their speeds.

 Do note that to use a Gen 3 NVMe SSD, you must have a PCIe 3.0 M.2 slot.
 To Use Gen 4 NVMe SSD, you must have a PCIe 4.0 M.2 slot.

 Step 6: Choosing the Power Supply Unit

-Finally, after choosing all the major components of your PC, you would then choose a Power Supply Unit with sufficient rating.
+Finally, after choosing all the significant components of your PC, you would then choose a Power Supply Unit with a good rating.

-There are method to manual calculation, but I generally avoid them
+There is a method for manual calculation, but I generally avoid them

-Instead, I would recommend using the following free to use calculators in order to determine the right PSU for yourself:
+Instead, I would recommend using the following free-to-use calculators to determine the right PSU for yourself:

 In addition to the wattage rating of the PSU, you must also take into consideration the following specs:

 Power Supply Efficiency Rating